Banking on renewable energy, Norway outlines roadmap to turn into ‘green industrial giant’

 The Norwegian government has presented a roadmap for a green industrial boost, setting out measures to bring the country into a low-carbon emissions era through the help of seven industries, which are seen as crucial to curbing emissions and achieving net-zero goals.
 Within this framework, renewable energy takes centre stage as the key enabler of the transition to a green industry.

-Norway’s Prime Minister and Minister of Trade and Industry presented this roadmap in Stavanger on Thursday to show how Norway can deploy new, green industrial establishments and strengthen the existing industry in a bid to more than halve its greenhouse gas emissions.
+Norway’s Prime Minister and Minister of Trade and Industry presented the roadmap in Stavanger on Thursday to show how Norway can deploy new, green industrial establishments and strengthen the existing industry in a bid to more than halve its greenhouse gas emissions.

 As the industry is perceived as the driving force to bring Norway into a low-emission society, Prime Minister, Jonas Gahr Støre (Labor Party), explained: “We are going through the biggest change the Norwegian economy has seen in recent times.
 The government will accelerate the opportunities for Norwegian business and industry in the green shift.
 The roadmap points out the course for the ever-growing green industrial boom.
 Together, we will create more profitable jobs, increase investment on the mainland, increase exports and contribute to emissions cuts.”